GiovanniScotti/z80cpuEmulator/readme.md

 $ ./z80emulator         # Run the executable
 ```

-In order to clean your system from compiled source files, logs and executables, make use of `**make clean**`.
+In order to clean your system from compiled source files, logs and executables, execute `make clean`.

 ## System start up
 As soon as the emulator is started, messages start popping up on the terminal.
-At `**Memory top?**` press ENTER to use full memory (32KB), otherwise enter the required value.
-After testing memory, the following message appears:
+At `Memory top?` press ENTER to use full memory (32KB), otherwise enter the required value.
+After testing memory, the following text appears:

 ```
 Z80 BASIC Ver 4.7b